 - Chocolate: Here’s the recipe for Vegan Chocolate Pecan Pie.

-Store leftover pecan pie in an airtight container or tightly wrapped in plastic in the fridge for 2-3 days.
+Store leftover pie in an airtight container or tightly wrapped in plastic in the fridge for 2-3 days.
 You can also store the pie in the freezer for up to 1 month.
 Defrost overnight in the fridge before serving.

 Did you enjoy this recipe?
 Please leave a comment and a ⭐ star review below!